 This page is devoted to the different type of edge trims which can be incorporated into your custom design.
 Since the sweaters are hand knitted one at a time on a home knitting machine, I don't mind taking the extra time to stop - and plan just the right details for the bottom and cuffs edges of your design - before I begin the actual knitting.
 Custom designing sweaters has been my passion and pleasure for most of my life.
 Even when I was a little girl, I would spend long hours creating interesting designs for my dolls' sweaters.
 Designing something special for you will be a pleasure for me.

 Standard ribbing, which is the type of edge treatment most often found at the bottom and cuffs of a sweater, tends to be a little more sporty in its "look" than a hemmed edge, which lies flat and has a more refined appearance to it.
 For an elegant, dressy evening look, try a picot hemmed edge or a straight hem.
-A rolled cuff, which is usually incorporated into a design which has a rolled neckline, is also a nice look, not as dressy as the hemmed edge, but interesting and fun.
+A rolled cuff, which is usually incorporated into a design which has a rolled neckline, is also a nice look, not as dressy as the hemmed edge, but interesting and fun, like a weekend sweater.

 That's what is so nice about a custom design sweater - it doesn't look like the sweaters everyone else is wearing!

 Standard Ribbed Bottom and Cuff

 Here is the gold standard of sweater designs, the standard ribbed